charles8191/rocky-bootc-gnome/README.md

 ## ISO

-An ISO is available as a build artifact.
+An ISO is available as a GitHub Actions workflow build artifact.